 Long-term Care Quality

-Surprisingly, we gave this nursing home a grade of C for our long-term care grade, which isn't too bad of a score.
-In calculating our long-term care grades, we scrutinize the assistance with daily living received by the facility's residents.
-On top of looking at the quantity of care provided by aids and other staff, we looked at the percentage of residents vaccinated against pneumonia.
-This facility vaccinated 93.449776 percent of its patients, which is slightly lower than we expected.
-Fortunately, this nursing home was able to limit hospitalizations.
-In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.
+We also gave this nursing home a solid score in the category of long-term care, with a B-.
+In calculating our long-term care ratings, we look at the assistance with daily living offered to the nursing home's residents.
+On top of assessing the amount of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
+This facility provided the vaccine to 99.72603 percent of its residents.
+Lastly, this facility was also able to limit hospitalizations.
+In fact, it had only 0.02 hospitalizations per 1,000 long-term resident days, which is an impressively low number.

 Rating Over Time